Floorp-Projects/Floorp/toolkit/components/normandy/docs/data-collection.rst

            changed the preference, or that some other mechanism set a non-default value for the preference.
-         * ``"user-preference-changed-sideload"``: The study preference was changed on the user branch while Shield was inactive.
+         * ``"user-preference-changed-sideload"``: The study preference was changed on the user branch while Normandy was inactive.
 This could mean that the value was manually changed in a profile while Firefox was not running.
          * ``"unknown"``: A reason was not specificied.
 This should be